open/close all folders

 - Smarter Than You Look: Brother Watchtower is noted by Wonse to actually be quite intelligent, or at least less stupid than the rest of the group, and Wonse thus keeps an eye out of him.

-- Sole Survivor: Brother Fingers is the only one of the five not to be incinerated by the Dragon; he had gone out to order pizza for the group and happened to not arrive back before the .
+- Sole Survivor: Brother Fingers is the only one of the five not to be incinerated by the Dragon; he had gone out to order pizza for the group and happened to not return before the Dragon killed the others.
 What happened to him afterwards is anyone's guess.

 - Uncertain Doom: It's unknown if Brother Fingers survived running into the Shades out of sheer terror.